 All front panel controls can additionally be remote controlled by MIDI Control Change messages.
-In contrast to calling complete presets via MIDI Program Changes, every Control Change message switches only one function at a time.
-That is why you might have heard people calling this method "Direct Access".
-See "Control Change messages table" for a detailed description of the 222 Control Change messages.
+In contrast to recall presets via MIDI Program Changes, every Control Change message switches only one function at a time.
+You might have heard people saying "Direct Access", that's what is meant by it.
+See "Control Change messages table" for a detailed description of the 444 Control Change messages.